top of page

 Strategic controversy beats safe mediocrity every time.

-American Eagle was struggling—down 21% for the year, losing millions.
+American Eagle faced challenges—down 21% for the year and losing millions.

-They had two choices: create another forgettable jeans ad, or force people to have an opinion.
+They had two choices: create another forgettable jeans ad or provoke opinions.
+They chose risk and reaped the rewards:

 • 20% stock surge